A Comprehensive Guide to Lordosis Management

 Living Well with Lordosis: What You Can Expect at Physiotattva

-Experience exceptional care for Lordosis at Physiotattva with our personalized assessment, state-of-the-art equipment, and decades of experience in the field.
+Experience exceptional care for Lordosis at Physiotattva with our personalised assessment, state-of-the-art equipment, and decades of experience in the field.
 Tailored treatment plans address individual needs, integrating exercises and a holistic approach towards lordosis.
 Our expert team ensures optimal spinal health, enhanced mobility, and improved quality of life.
-Partner with Physiotattva for comprehensive guidance and practical strategies today!

 Which type of deformity is lordosis?

-Lordosis is a type of spinal deformity characterized by an exaggerated inward curvature, often occurring in the lower back.
+Lordosis is a type of spinal deformity characterised by an exaggerated inward curvature, often occurring in the lower back.

 What is the common name for lordosis?